IsmaPeiro/EscapeRoom/README.md

 - Print certificates for the client with the points earned by solving the room.
 - Buy (Create) new Clues and Decorations for the inventory.

-The code of this application implements design patterns such as Abstract Factory, Singleton or Observer.
+The code of this application implements design patterns such as Abstract Factory, Singleton and Observer.

 Made by Ismael Peiro, Raul Fabra and Ramon Puertas.